jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I don't like this pressure.
 It is unjust.
 I am in control.

-"All my birds have flown."
+"I see all my birds have flown."

 I should speak more.
 Explain why I'm here, what they've forced me to do.
 Command them to produce the traitors.